imath/o2-hovercards/README.md

 Thanks @betzster for his great work on [p2-hovercards](https://github.com/Automattic/p2-hovercards).
 The purpose of the o2-hovercards plugin is to adapt p2-hovercards for o2.

+## Adding services

+As the plugin comes with no added services, you will need to add some into a specific file located in the `/wp-content/mu-plugins` for example.
+You can get some inspiration from the [examples](https://github.com/Automattic/p2-hovercards/blob/master/examples.php) provided by the [p2-hovercards](https://github.com/Automattic/p2-hovercards) plugin.